openstack-archive/group-based-policy-specs/specs/juno/group-based-policy-abstraction.rst

 ContractProvidingScope
   * contract_id - uuid of the Contract that is being provided by the EPG
   * selectors - list of Selectors uuids
-  * capabilites - list of PolicyLabel uuids
+  * capabilites - list of PolicyTag uuids
   * providing_epg - EndpointGroup uuid

 ContractConsumingScope
   * contract_id - uuid of the Contract that is being consumed by the EPG
   * selectors - list of Selectors uuids
-  * roles - list of PolicyLabels
+  * roles - list of PolicyTags
   * consuming_epg - EndpointGroup uuid

 Selector
   * scope - enum: GLOBAL, TENANT, EPG
   * value - None for GLOBAL, or uuid of tenant/EPG

-PolicyLabel
+PolicyTag
   * namespace - string, a namespace identifier for policy labels
   * name - string, not optional
+  * values - list of PolicyTag uuids

+PolicyValue
+  * value - String

 PolicyRule
   * filter - uuid of Filter